lmeromy/PDA/Static_and_Dynamic_Task_A/testing_task_1.md

 # should be "def" not "dif"
   dif highest_card(card1 card2) # missing comma after card1
-  if card1.value > card2.value
+  if card1.value > card2.value  # indent line for clarity
-    return card.name
+    return card.name  # name is not a method for card!
+                      # should be "card1" NOT "card"
   else
-    card2  # something is wrong here
+    card2  # just returns card2 object. might want to return .suit and/or .value
   end
 end
-end # don't need this end
+end # don't need this last end

 def self.cards_total(cards)
   total  # must actually initialize an empty array here! for card in cards
     total += card.value
-    return "You have a total of" + total # need interpolation? or something else? think later end end
+    return "You have a total of" + total #should be outside of for loop end end

+# missing "end" for class definition

 ```